NishitaJoshi21/Safe-URL-Checker/README.md

-# Safe-URL-Checker
+# SafeURL Frontend

-This is website which help us to verify whether the provide website is safe or not for the use.
+This is the repository for the Frontend of the SafeUrl website.
+This website is used to Check and Report the Unsafe URL.

+The freamework used is ReactJS.